GT-Vision-Lab/VQA_LSTM_CNN/readme.md

 ### Evaluation

-We have prepare everything for you.
+We have prepared everything for you.

 If you want to train on **train set** and evaluate on **validation set**, you can download the feature from [here](https://filebox.ece.vt.edu/~jiasenlu/codeRelease/vqaRelease/train_only/data_train_val.zip), and the pretrained model from [here](https://filebox.ece.vt.edu/~jiasenlu/codeRelease/vqaRelease/train_only/pretrained_lstm_train_val.t7.zip), put it under the main folder, run